-“A first-time home buyer should ask when will the lender send you a loan estimate showing all costs and expenses?
-And, does the lender really make the lending decision or are you working with a broker who must go to a lender to underwrite your loan?
+“A first-time home buyer should ask when the lender will send you a loan estimate showing all costs and expenses?
+And, does the lender really make the lending decision, or are you working with a broker who must go to a lender to underwrite your loan?

 The first question Moskowitz suggested is how long you will remain in the property.
 If it is a dozen years or so, it makes sense to get a 30-year fixed-rate loan.
 But if it is only five years, consider getting an adjustable-rate mortgage (ARM) for the big savings on your mortgage payments.”

 11. Budget for Home Expenses and Utility Bills

 “The biggest tip is to consider future expenses, especially your energy costs for your new house.
 It is easy for first-time homeowners to get caught up in the rush of buying their first house and all of the benefits that come with it.
 Also, remember to manage budgets and cut expenses where it makes sense.
 One area to watch is energy costs.